Questions & Answers

 I need a course place ASAP!
 When's your earliest course?

-The earliest course we have with spaces available is on the 21st June 2017 at our Barnsley venue.
+The earliest course we have with spaces available is on the 30th August 2017 at our Preston venue.

 I want to test electrical appliances donated to our charity shop?

 Second-hand equipment offered for sale should be fit for purpose and safe to use, in addition, be subjected to the in-service inspection and testing procedures (PAT Testing).
 We would recommend attending our one day PAT Competent Person course, this covers all the procedures suitable for testing donated appliances.